rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ```
 Type:          string  ("lossy" | "lossless" | "auto")
 Default:       "auto" for pngs and "lossy" for jpegs
-Supported by:  cwebp, vips, imagick, imagickbinary and gmagickbinary  (the other converters always uses lossy encoding, except ewww, which uses lossless for pngs and lossy for jpegs)
+Supported by:  cwebp, vips, imagick, gmagick, imagickbinary and gmagickbinary  (gd always uses lossy encoding, ewww uses lossless for pngs and lossy for jpegs)
 ```
 Read about this option in the ["lossy/lossless" section in the introduction](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/converting/introduction-for-converting.md#auto-selecting-between-losslesslossy-encoding).<br><br>